Danish England

 I: Cnut the Great

-Having briefly shared the rule of England with Edmund Ironside (son of King Æthelred the Unready), Cnut (son of Swein Forkbeard, king of Denmark and, for a short time, England), became king of the whole country following Edmund’s death on 30th November 1016.[*]
+Having very briefly shared the rule of a divided England with Edmund Ironside (son of King Æthelred the Unready), Cnut (son of Swein Forkbeard, king of Denmark and, for a short time, England) became king of the whole country following Edmund’s death on the 30th of November 1016.[*]

 cnut01